 1. Message your class via the Canvas Inbox or post an announcement with your plan.*

-2. Use Zoom in Canvas to meet with your students.
+2. Send out a Zoom link for the meeting.
 (Limited to 300.
 Larger classes need a webinar license).

-*If you don’t yet have a Canvas site for your course, you can create it or contact help@collaborate.edu for fast support.
+*If you don’t yet have a Canvas site for your course, you can create it or contact the help desk for fast support.

 Resilient Pedagogy

-Before you rush to move your lecture to Zoom, consider ways to design your course that allow you to manage disruptions easily.
+Before you rush into a new plan, consider ways to design your course that allow you to manage disruptions easily.

 Disruptions are jarring, and managing them is your priority.
 The pandemic forced us into what we came to call emergency remote instruction, unlike optimal online structure and pedagogy.